esix2/Coffee-accounting/README.md

 The whole software is based text files.
 Just for easy reading .xlsx files are generated out the tex files, automatically.

 ## Requirements
-The following softwares and packages are required
+The following softwares and packages are required.
+Though , it might be still possible to use different verions of other packages, which are comptible with Python 2.7

     python 2.7
     pandas   0.20.1